 On the first Christmas … God gave us everything we will ever need.
 Without hesitation, reluctance, or reproach, he gave us the purest of gifts: his very own Son.
 He gave us true and eternal life when he gave us Jesus, the most precious of gifts.

-- Share your generosity story with your family to celebrate all God has done.
+- Share your generosity story with friends or family to celebrate all God has done.
 Consider writing it out or telling it on video, so you and your family can share it with others, too, who want to learn more about your heart for giving.
 The story of why and how, and even what you give can be a powerful testimony.

-- Encourage each family member to think of the most generous person they know.
+- Encourage family members to think of the most generous person they know.
 Make an effort some time over the holidays to spend time with that person and ask them to share a piece of advice about generosity.
 Better yet, invite your generous friends over for a meal, and ask them to share their advice with the whole family.

 - Offer to match donations.
 Challenge your kids to give, and tell them you’ll match their donations dollar for dollar up to an amount you’ve chosen.
 Depending on their age, you may choose to help them develop a plan or let them make their own plan for how they will give the money.

-- Open a giving fund at NCF for each of your kids or grandkids as a Christmas gift this year, and pre-fund it so they can experience granting to a charity immediately.
+- Open a Giving Fund at NCF for each of your kids or grandkids as a Christmas gift this year, and pre-fund it so they can experience granting to a charity immediately.
 Show them how to sign in to their Giving Funds to research charities that are already approved by NCF to receive their donations or to recommend a new one.

 - Make an anonymous gift to a person or another family who your family has found to be in need.
 This can be a monetary gift, but it may also be a thoughtful gift of something that you know they need.